ON THIS PAGE

 Just as triggers range from obvious to subtle, sometimes we’re aware of them and sometimes we’re not.
 Your body may suddenly freak out with a racing heart and feeling of panic, but you have no idea what set off that reaction.
 You may suddenly feel enraged in a slightly tense conversation, but be unable to point to anything in particular that made you angry.
 Sometimes you can figure it out later (for example in therapy), and sometimes not.

-Also, though we may not realize that we just got triggered, or why, it can be obvious to someone who knows us well, like a partner, friend, or therapist.
+Also, though we may not realize that we just got triggered, it can be obvious to someone who knows us well, like a partner, friend, or therapist.
 When you feel comfortable doing so, with someone you really trust, it can be very helpful to talk over situations where you seemed to (or clearly did) over-react.

 Triggers that involve other people’s behavior are often connected to ways that we repeat unhealthy relationship patterns learned in childhood.
 Things that other people do – especially people close to us and especially in situations of conflict – remind us of hurtful things done to us in the past.
 Then we respond as if we’re defending ourselves against those old vulnerabilities, hurts, or traumas.